siltium-labs/merlin-gql-cli/README.md

 ```

 There you can see the 5 _CRUD_ operations _(List, Find, Create, Update, Delete)_ defined.
-You can select which operations you want a specific _MerlinGQLResolverGenerator_ class by modifying the list of operations.
-For example, lets say we only want the _List_ operation generated, then we can modify the `Product` _MerlinGQLResolverGenerator_ class with the following.
+You can select which operations you want in the _MerlinGQLResolverGenerator_ class by modifying the list of operations.
+For example, lets say we only want the __LIST__ operation generated, then we can modify the `Product` _MerlinGQLResolverGenerator_ class with the following.

 ```typescript
 ...